 - Here are the best Samsung phones right now

-We'll need to conduct a full review of the Galaxy S21 to gauge its performance against the S20 — you can read our hands-on review with the Galaxy S21, as well as the Galaxy S21 Ultra hands-on while our testing continues.
+We'll need to conduct a full review of the Galaxy S21 to gauge its performance against the S20 — you can read our Galaxy S21 review, Galaxy S21 Plus review, and Galaxy S21 Ultra review. while our testing continues.
 Still, we know enough to compare the 2021 flagships with the current handsets Samsung offers.
 Here's how the Samsung Galaxy S21 vs. Galaxy S20 showdown is shaping up so far.

 Samsung Galaxy S21 vs. Galaxy S20: Specs